smbkr/PeopleThing/README.md

 # PeopleThing
+A simple app which allows a visitor to add their name, DOB and email to a list, and an administrator to view and sort the list.

 ## Running
 The easiest way the run the app is by using the included Vagrantfile.
 This requires that Vagrant and VirtualBox are installed on your system.
 To do this, simply run `vagrant up`, and the app will be served at `192.168.33.10`.